Västergarn: Smaklösa Museum

 Right by the coast road in Västergarn is one of Gotland's smallest museums (57°26′13.2″N 18°08′41.9″E).
 Lodged in an old gas station, it is dedicated to the Gotlandic, slightly eccentric music group Smaklösa.
 The name literally means "Flavourless", but also "Tasteless" or "Tacky".
 The latter meaning is intended here as indicated by the name of their own record label "Tasteless Records".
 Since their start in 1973, the band has achieved cult status with dedicated followers both on and off the island.
 The band is known for its cleverly phrased lyrics, distaste for rehearsals and odd places to perform.
 They often make fun of other music events or shows and interpret things their own way.
 In 2006, they received Gotland Municipality's Culture Award.

-On 28 July 1978, Swedish astronomer Claes-Ingvar Lagerkvist discovered an asteroids in the asteroid belt, which he named 7545 Smaklösa, after the band.
+On 28 July 1978, Swedish astronomer Claes-Ingvar Lagerkvist discovered an asteroid in the asteroid belt, which he named 7545 Smaklösa, after the band.
 A summer resident on Gotland, Lagerkvist has stated that he is an avid Smaklösa fan.